 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

-It is not intended that an applicant be an expert in the brain science of trauma, but understand enough to inform their interactions with students.
+It is not intended that an applicant be an expert on how trauma impacts the brain.
+However, the applicant should demonstrate that their level of understanding informs and improves their interactions with students.

 Trauma: An event, series of events, or set of circumstances that is experienced by an individual as physically or emotionally harmful or life threatening and that has lasting adverse effects on the individual’s functioning and mental, social, emotional, or spiritual well-being.